ao429/PS4/README.md

-# PS4
-CHEME7770 Problem Set 4
+# CHEME7770 Problem Set 4

-**This homework was done in collaboration with Julia Caserto**
+**This homework was done in collaboration with Julia Caserto.**